Top Keywords: It all begins with Identifying them, Correctly!

 Brands also optimize their product pages by using the top searched keywords in their product page so that the listings display on the top.
 According to a source, 38% of global customers use Amazon to find their desired products.

 Top keywords are the ‘most popular searches’ under a category of an eCommerce platform.
 The popularity is based on the keywords with the highest search volume.
-Ranking high on such words or phrases ensures higher share-of-shelf on the top pages as well as higher visibility, brand awareness, click-through rate, add-to-cart, and conversions/sales.
+Ranking high on such words or phrases ensures a higher share-of-shelf on the top pages as well as higher visibility, brand awareness, click-through rate, add-to-cart, and conversions/sales.

 Similarly, transactional intent could mean ‘t-shirt under 799’ or ‘shoes under 15000,’ wherein the online shopper is searching for products under a defined price tag and could desire a specific brand too, e.g., ‘Levis t-shirt under 1200’.

-Likewise, commercial keywords refer to comparative searches, like ‘batman t-shirt’ – here, the brand is non-specific, but the intent to buy a specific product type is clear.
+Likewise, commercial keywords refer to comparative searches, like ‘Batman t-shirt’ – here, the brand is non-specific, but the intent to buy a specific product type is clear.
 Informational keywords refer to ‘best shoes for football’ or ‘best gaming smartphones.’

 Identifying Top Keywords Using AI and ML

-Keywords can entice, hook, or allure the consumers to check out a product on the eCommerce platform.
-Finding the top keywords of your brand can offer an insight into the consumer’s mindset while searching for your product and that of your competitors under a category.
-Many marketers might suggest the traditional methods of using URLs, suggested keywords, consumer intent keywords, etc., could help to find keywords, but these methods have limitations.
+Keywords can entice, hook, or allure consumers to check out a product on the eCommerce platform.
+Finding the top keywords of your brand can offer insight into the consumer’s mindset while searching for your product and that of your competitors under a category.
+Many marketers might suggest that traditional methods of using URLs, suggested keywords, consumer intent keywords, etc., could help to find keywords, but these methods have limitations.

 Now, brands can easily identify and analyze their performance on top generic, competition, and sponsored keywords and the competition using our eCommerce Competitive Analytics tool, mScanIt.

-This tool enables the brands to see their share at deeper level compared to their competition by using the multiple filters given in the tool such as brand, sub-brand, variants, SKU, etc. Moreover, the brand could also use keyword planning tool to find the keywords with the highest share and optimize the Product Detail Pages (PDPs) accordingly.
+This tool enables the brands to see their share at a deeper level compared to their competition by using the multiple filters given in the tool such as brand, sub-brand, variants, SKU, etc. Moreover, the brand could also use a keyword planning tool to find the keywords with the highest share and optimize the Product Detail Pages (PDPs) accordingly.

-On the other hand, the highest-grossing competition keywords would help the brand find areas of improvement across platforms or ask whether the product needs to have this keyword?
+On the other hand, the highest-grossing competition keywords would help the brand find areas of improvement across platforms or ask whether the product needs to have this keyword.

 • What is the overall SOS of your brand compared to the competition on the top keywords of the eCommerce platform?

-• Are the ongoing page optimization delivering successful SEO (Search Engine Optimization) and SERP (Search Engine Results Pages) on eCommerce platforms?
+• Are the ongoing page optimization delivering successful SEO (Search Engine Optimization) and SERP (Search Engine Results Pages) on e-commerce platforms?

 • Can/Should the brand add new keywords to its product page copies?